Does Your Company Need to File Form 1095-B?

 - A sponsor is whoever arranges the health coverage.
 When people get health coverage through a job, the employer is the sponsor.

 - A provider, on the other hand, is a company or organization that actually pays the medical bills.

-- Often, that's an insurance company, in which case the insurer must send out the 1095-B form.
+- Often, that's an insurance company, in which case the insurer is required to send out the 1095-B form.

 - A self-insured employer is both the sponsor and the provider; in that case, the employer would send out the 1095-B.